Rilmxp/Counter/README.md

 ## Behaviour

 - Minimum value is 0.
 If you try to substract 1 to 0 a feedback message will pop up.
-- Maximum value is any number that fits on the display without overflowing it (see "javascript" on the section below).
+- Maximum value is any number that fits on the display without overflowing it (see "javascript" notes on the next section).
 - You cannot reset counter when at 0.
 A feedback message will pop up.

 ## Technologies / libraries / external resources